Alastair Gray

-Alastair Gray (born 22 June 1998) is a British tennis player.

-Gray has a career high ATP singles ranking of World No. 237 achieved on 19 September 2022.
-He also has a career high ATP doubles ranking of World No. 304 achieved on 20 June 2022.
+Alastair Gray (born 22 June 1998) is a British tennis player who competes on the ITF Men's Circuit.
+Gray has a career high ATP singles ranking of world No. 237 achieved on 19 September 2022.
+He also has a career high ATP doubles ranking of No. 304 achieved on 20 June 2022.

 Gray played college tennis at Texas Christian University.

 Career

 Gray made his ATP main draw debut at the 2019 Hall of Fame Open after receiving a wildcard for the singles tournament.

-He received a wildcard for the main draw of the 2021 Wimbledon Championships men’s doubles alongside Aidan McHugh, where he recorded his first Major win against Jiří Veselý and Roman Jebavý.
+He also received a wildcard for the main draw of the 2021 Wimbledon Championships men’s doubles alongside Aidan McHugh, where he recorded his first doubles win at a Major against the Czech pair of Jiří Veselý and Roman Jebavý.

 Gray made his Grand Slam tournament debut at the 2022 Wimbledon Championships as a wildcard where he won his first singles match against Tseng Chun-hsin, before losing to 11th seed Taylor Fritz in the second round.

-Personal
+Early life

 Gray attended Parkside School, Cobham, his time there overlapping with fellow British tennis player Jack Draper.